GoogleCloudPlatform/chef-google-compute/README.md

   created from this template.
 These pairs can consist of custom metadata or predefined keys.

-* `metadata/items`
-  An array of tags.
-Each tag must be 1-63 characters long, and comply with RFC1035.

 * `machine_type` -
   A reference to MachineType resource